-The most straightforward, simple, and effective way of boosting your home’s appraisal value is to invest in small repairs and appliance updates.
-These repairs add value to the house by making it more modern, liveable and may even give it a fresh look.
+The most straightforward, simple, and effective way of boosting your home’s appraisal value is to invest in small repairs, appliance updates, and smart improvements (i.e. bathroom improvements).
+These repairs add value to the house by making it more modern, liveable, and may even give it a fresh look.
 In some cases, you don’t even need to spend any money; a little tidying up and deep cleaning could give you the right edge you need to increase the appraisal value of your home.

-In this article, we’ll focus on simple yet affordable steps you can employ to increase your property’s appraisal value, whether for a refinance or resale.
+In this article, we’ll focus on simple yet affordable steps you can employ to increase your property’s resale value.

 Minor financial investments

 You don’t need major changes that require thousands of dollars to improve your home’s value.
 Surprisingly, there are a handful of improvements that are worth considering.

 There is a general agreement that most appraisers measure a home’s estimate in increments of $500.
 If you have some small issues like a faulty switch, and you leave it to be discovered by the appraiser, it’s going to knock some value off your home.
 However, these home improvements begin to add up.
 Some other changes are more noticeable and could cause a significant boost.
 Some changes you could make are listed below.